mathLab/PINA/CHARTER.md

 ## 2. Steering Committee

 **2.1 Purpose**.
-The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management.

 **2.2 Composition**.
 The Steering Committee voting members are listed in the [STEERING-COMMITEE.md](https://github.com/mathLab/PINA/blob/master/STEERING-COMMITTEE.md) file in the repository.
 Voting members may be added or removed by no less than 75% affirmative vote of the Steering Committee.